Naresh240/terraform-practice/README.md

 terraform apply
 terraform destroy

+terraform refresh                                                        ## To refresh statefile, if any changes done manually terraform import <resoure_type>.<resource_name> <service_id_in_cloud>    ## Resource created manually, then wants to manage with terraform

 terraform apply -auto-approve                                            ## if you don't want to provide "yes" while running terraform destroy -auto-approve                                          ## if you don't want to provide "yes" while running

 terraform state list